AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/recommendations.md

 ## Overview

-The following guidelines are suggestions which we think will help you to optimize the user experience of your add-ons.
+The following recommendations are suggestions which we think will help you to optimize the user experience of your add-ons.

-However, we will not remove an add-on if we find these guidelines are not implemented.
+However, we will not remove an add-on if we find these recommendations are not implemented.

 ## Create content quickly